-The usual reason to be on Santo is to dive the SS President Coolidge, and I guess it would be the rare diver who came to Santo and didn’t dive the Coolidge, as the Coolidge is a very rare dive.
+It would be a rare diver who came to Santo and didn’t dive the Coolidge, as the Coolidge is a very rare dive.
 But the Coolidge is a very particular dive: it is big and deep.
-Imagine starting from the gangway and wandering around a massive luxury cruise liner (because that’s what it was) – how long would it take you to explore it.
+Imagine starting from the gangway and wandering around a massive luxury cruise liner (because that’s what it was) – how long would it take you to explore it?
 Now imagine you can only explore it for 30 to 40 mins at a time before you have to be back at the gangway: how many times would you need to go?
 Also imagine the lights are out and it’s dark inside – would you go without a guide?
 Don’t plan a dive on the Coolidge – plan many, and plan them with someone with years of experience.
 This is not a ‘hire a tank and wander off the beach’ type of dive.
 Just so you know.
-Both operators serve the Coolidge.
-However, there are many other interesting wrecks and reefs, not to mention Million Dollar Beach.
-We dived four very different sites – a small sample of what’s available.